smapiot/piral/docs/tutorials/11-server-side-rendering.md

 **Remark**: The replacement for the embedded data needs to be placed *before* the root module (in the example above `<script src="index.tsx"></script>`) is referenced.

-The embedded data is either the data from the feed (this section) or the data from the feed including the pilets (see next section).
+The embedded data is either the data from the pilet feed (this section) or the data from the feed including the pilets (see next section).

 ## Embedding the Pilets

-Embedding the feed may already be enough to provide improved startup performance.
+Embedding the pilet feed may already be enough to provide improved startup performance.
 Nevertheless, especially for "cold starts", i.e., where no pilets have yet been seen or loaded, it can make sense to also deliver the pilets with the initial response.

 Following the approach described beforehand we can extend the `sendIndex` function to also include the pilets.